Customer Support vs. Customer Service: What’s the Difference?

 Customer Support Focuses on Technical Value, While Customer Service is Relationship-Focused

 When considering a career path, customer service and customer support job descriptions can differ a great deal.
 Customer support jobs typically require subject matter expertise and technical skills related to the product or service that the company is selling.
 As mentioned previously, SaaS companies account for many customer support positions, and customer support representatives who have a deep understanding of the technical aspects of the software are better equipped to handle technical customer issues.
+Good customer support depends on well-trained representatives who can efficiently resolve technical issues and deliver quality service, which hinges on strong customer service skills.

 As integral components of the overall customer experience, customer service and customer support will be forever connected.
 Most businesses will define their unique customer initiatives and bring in tools, software, and innovative techniques to makes these goals a reality.
 Perhaps the best advice is to make sure that your employees know how you define customer terms, and what important roles they play in keeping them engaged with your brand.